jpolitz/jpolitz.github.com/notes/_posts/2018-07-24-ideas-from-modeling.md

 representation, how the notion of “speeding up” appears.
 They mark this on the whiteboards and then share this to other teams.

-(There are many various on how the sharing works and how to stage the boards – presenting to the whole class or with pairs of groups, going around the room with a rotating presenter staying at the the board to explain it, and many more that we didn't try in the workshop.
-It's nice to mix it up, and I'm sure with experience I'd learn which specific techniques map to which content well.)
+There are many various on how the sharing works and how to stage the boards – presenting to the whole class or with pairs of groups, going around the room with a rotating presenter staying at the the board to explain it, and many more that we didn't try in the workshop.
+It's nice to mix it up, and I'm sure with experience I'd learn which specific techniques map to which content well.
 The sharing provides an opportunity for the instructor and students to find similarities and differences between the boards.
-Some of these differences are what we might call “mistakes”, where the graph is incorrectly drawn.
+Some of these differences are mistakes, where the graph is incorrectly drawn or inconsistent.
 Others are interesting variations in data on the same experiment, or totally different data from a different experiment.
 From these contrasts, patterns like the underlying idea of _constant acceleration_ or _measurement error_ being to